Law school of Berytus: Academia

-The study course at the law school of Beirut was restricted to Roman law; it did not cover the local laws of the province of Phoenicia.
+The study course at the law school of Beirut was restricted to Roman law; it did not cover the local laws of the province of Phoenice.
 Ancient texts provide an idea of the curriculum, the teaching method, the course languages and its duration.

 Preparatory studies

 Potential students were expected to have undergone grammar, rhetoric and encyclopedic sciences studies.
 Another prerequisite was the mastery of Greek and Latin, given that the classical legal references and imperial constitutions used in the teaching program were written in Latin.
 The aspirants could pursue their preparatory studies in public schools or have private tutors.